Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes/_index.md

 This game takes the same idea of "communicate secret words/concepts in a vague and fun way", but puts a more precise and focused spin on it this time.
 The rules are even shorter and players who need a bit more certainty (instead of relying on creativity and inspiration) can find it in this game.

 A simple, fast party game for any group!

-For more details, as always, read the [devlog](/blog/boardgames/slippery-slopes/).

 {{% /section-centered %}}